 "I love games because of the stories they tell and the experience I have sharing them with others," Luhrs explains.
-It was those experiences that guided her towards studying playwriting in college.
+It was those experiences that guided her toward studying playwriting in college.
 After graduation, she hustled in the theater world and dabbled in social media as her day job.
 She secured a job doing social at Wizards of the Coast, and that's where it all began.

-"As soon as I learned there were people in the building who were paid to write stories about dragons and elves I thought to myself '…well, I already know how to do that.'"
+"As soon as I learned there were people in the building who were paid to write stories about dragons and elves, I thought to myself, '… well, I already know how to do that.'"